 Landyachtz can set the rider back anywhere between $170 and $300 plus.
 On the lower end is the Bamboo Totem longboard.
 Designed for beginners who just want to get a feel for what longboarding is like.
 This cruising board is not designed to bomb down hills or slide.
 But it’s a perfect beginning board for someone who is looking to get their feet wet.

-Landyachtz are renowned for their quality.
+Landyachtz is renowned for their quality.
 They are simply one of the top longboard brands out there.
 Skateboarding forums are full of avid riders who sing these boards praises.

 The wide diversity available in these boards can be seen when looking at the Landyachtz Evo.
 This board boasts one of the most unique designs on the market.
 Built with a deck that has 11 ply maple construction, the Evo has captured more wins than any other board in the last five years of downhill racing.

-When a person thinks of a high-end vehicle, one of the first names a pop into their minds is Lamborghini.
-They are expensive, they are well-built, and the features that they have are over the top.
+When a person thinks of a high-end vehicle, one of the first names to pop into their minds is Lamborghini.
+They are expensive, well-built, and are known for having over-the-top features.